All Episodes

 But it's yours.

-Those are handled by insurance and would continue continue to be.
+Those are handled by insurance and would continue to be.

-And the second thing is you'll help create competition among medical providers, among doctors, among hospitals, among MRI testing centers.
+And the second thing is, you'll help create competition among medical providers, among doctors, among hospitals, among MRI testing centers to get your business.

 And until we reach the point where the consumer has a direct relationship with his health care in terms of cost and expense, we're never going to get costs down.

-In 43 seconds, Mr. Carson here gave the opposite to Obamacare and a way that would work by putting every person in charge of his or her health care.
+In 43 seconds, Mr. Carson here gave the opposite to Obamacare in a way that would work by putting every person in charge of his or her health care.

 Now, some people might not want that responsibility, and that's what people like Obama and the Democrats bank on.